 Associate Director for Technology and Operations

 Capco, a Wipro company, is a global technology and management consultancy specializing in driving digital transformation in the financial services industry worldwide.

 With a growing client portfolio comprising of over 100 global organizations, Capco operates at the intersection of business and technology by combining innovative thinking with unrivaled industry knowledge to deliver end-to-end data-driven solutions and fast-track digital initiatives for banking and payments, capital markets, wealth and asset management, insurance, and the energy sector.

 Capco employs 6000 specialists.
 This number includes a team of 40 people working on both development and maintenance IT projects, with Doug Helm as their leader.

 This group of experts support Capco RISC Services business line.
 Only this very team was looking for a solution that could organize their work in a more intuitive way - that is why Doug, its manager, decided to implement Primetric and introduce it to the team leads he supervises.

 Even though the team that we provided with Primetric may seem small, it plays a pivotal role in the company, as it is responsible for many key operations.
 The exact number of projects carried out at the same time usually varies depending on new arrivals, paused ventures and finished undertakings.
-As a result, Capco needed a flexible approach to their resource management.
+As a result, Capco needed a flexible approach to their people management.

 "We have architects, software designers, developers, testers, project management offices and system administration.
-I’m constantly looking at our resources to get an understanding of what they’re working on and for how long, so I can clearly articulate the availability of our resources to the business.
+I’m constantly looking at our specialists to get an understanding of what they’re working on and for how long, so I can clearly articulate the availability of our employees to the business.
 So I was really trying to look at where we’re at with the projects and provide a leadership portfolio for our business.
 With that information, I can go back to the business team and tell them: we will finish this at X, and it will cost Y."